 Problem 5: Surprise employee reimbursement reports

-If employees are using their personal cards and submitting months worth of reimbursements in one report, this poses a problem as it’s hard to anticipate the cash outflow when you’re not expecting the expense to come up.
-It also makes it difficult to accurately closely monthly books when you continue to have charges come up for months past.
+If employees use their personal cards and submit months' worth of reimbursements in one report, this poses a problem.
+It’s hard to anticipate the cash outflow when you’re not expecting the expense to come up.
+It also makes it difficult to accurately close monthly books when charges continue to come up for months past.

 Solution: Set time limits for reimbursements to be submitted